sauletrep/NoSQL-Database-Cluster-AISdata/README.md

 ```
 We checked the status of each shard using rs.status(), confirming that both shard1 and shard2 were PRIMARY meaning the nodes are properly configured and should be part of the cluster, and each shard is correctly initialized with its own replica set (shard1ReplSet for shard 1 and shard2ReplSet for shard 2).

-## 1.3 Registering Shards with Mongos
+## 1.3 Registering shards with mongos
 Next, we wanted to register the shards with the mongos router using the initiate-shards.js script.
 Since the mongos container did not initially have access to the initialization scripts, we added the init-scripts volume to the mongos service in the docker-compose.yml file
 ```
     volumes: